megvii-research/DPGN/README.md

 ./logs
 ```

-Our model achieves the following performance on mini-ImageNet, tiered-ImageNet, CUB-200-2011 and CIFAR-FS (more detailed experimental results are in the paper)
+Our model achieves the following performance on mini-ImageNet, tiered-ImageNet, CUB-200-2011 and CIFAR-FS (more detailed experimental results are in the paper).

 **miniImageNet**: